 Exercise price and term of equity awards.
-The exercise price of options or measurement price of share appreciation rights awards is the closing price per Class A share on the NASDAQ Global Select Market on the grant date.
+The exercise price of options or measurement price of share appreciation rights awards is the average closing price per Class A share on the NASDAQ Global Select Market on the 20 trading days immediately following the grant date.
 Restricted share unit awards have no exercise or measurement price.
 Equity awards are generally exercisable up until the tenth anniversary of the grant date so long as the grantee's relationship with us has not terminated.